UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 Combines the processed monthly biomarker datasets and reshapes the data into a subject-month format, with biomarker measurements represented as separate variables for subsequent analysis.

-## Final Data Preparation
+## Additional Data Preparation and Analysis Files

-`Code/Analysis/merge_biomarkers_demographics.R`
+The `Code/Analysis/` directory contains additional scripts used by the research team following the primary data-processing workflow.

+### `merge_biomarkers_demographics.R`

-Following completion of the primary data-processing workflow, the processed biomarker data are combined with the demographic and diagnosis data to create the final analysis-ready dataset.
+Combines the processed biomarker data with the demographic and diagnosis data to create an analysis-ready dataset.

-## Statistical Analysis Files

-The separate `Analysis/` directory contains the R scripts used to conduct the statistical analyses presented in the manuscript.
-These scripts are provided separately from the primary data-processing workflow to distinguish the EHR data-cleaning and preparation procedures from the subsequent statistical analyses.
+### `core_analysis.R`

+Contains additional analysis code used by the research team.
+This analysis is separate from what is presented in the manuscript.

+### `create_table1.R`

+Contains additional descriptive analysis code used by the research team.
+This analysis is separate from what is presented in the manuscript.

 ## Reproducibility and Use with Other EHR Data